Thursday salt - what is it for and how to prepare it

 - coarse salt – 1 kg;

-- kvass dregs – 1 kg OR rye bread – 3 loaves;
+- kvass mash – 1 kg, or rye bread – 3 loaves;

 - spices to taste.

-- After about 10 minutes, break the dried layer and load it back into the oven.
+- After about 10 minutes, break up the dried layer and load it back into the oven.
 Stir occasionally.

 - Thoroughly grind the cooled mass.

-Method 3: With oatmeal or flour
+With oat flakes or flour

 - coarse salt – 200 g;